mantlebee/ts-refada/README.md

  * The user payment methods table is a detail table,
  * because we want at least one payment method for each user.
  */
-const userPaymentMethodsTable = new TableDetail<UserPaymentMethod, User>(
+const userPaymentMethodsTable = new DetailTable<UserPaymentMethod, User>(
   UserPaymentMethodsTableKey,
   UsersTableKey,
   (user) => [